pvigier/pvigier.github.io-jekyll/_posts/2018-10-07-distributing-c++-program-linux.md

 0x000000000000001d (RUNPATH)            Library runpath: [lib]
 ```

 Now you must add your dependencies in the `lib/` folder.
-But how to know which files it is neccessary to put there?
+But how to know which files it is necessary to put there?
 Again, using the `readelf -d` command we can read the shared libraries that are needed by the binary.
 For Simulopolis, it is:

 ```
 0x0000000000000001 (NEEDED)             Shared library: [libsfml-audio.so.2.5]